Solar panel fault shuts school

 A short statement from the local authority said it was "focussed on resolving" the issue.

-It added that it was hoped the school would be able to reopen as normal on Wednesday.
+The school was able to reopen as normal on Wednesday.